 Second, the senior design project will complete arc flash calculations and analysis for the existing metal clad switch gear.
-Metal clad switch gear has been know in the industry to have a high potential for arc flash.
-Determining the potential of these issues allows the operator to be aware of the potential and use the proper amount of precaution and personal protective equipment.
+Metal clad switch gear has been known in the industry to have a high potential for arc flash.
+Determining the potential of these issues allows the operator to be aware and use the proper amount of precaution and personal protective equipment.